-MEP Engineering Award of Excellence: Museum Tower Kyobashi, Tokyo
+MEP Engineering Award Winner: Museum Tower Kyobashi, Tokyo

 Nagasaka Corporation, Tokyo